-The Director of Human Resources is designated as the Coordinator of the Workplace Violence Policy and is responsible for the management and direction of the Workplace Violence Policy and Procedures.
-Where the Coordinator of the Workplace Violence Policy is a party to an incident of Workplace Violence the City Manager shall appoint a suitable alternate for that incident.
+The Director of Human Resources is designated as the Workplace Violence Policy Coordinator and is responsible for the management and direction of the Workplace Violence Policy and Procedures.
+Where the Workplace Violence Policy Coordinator is a party to an incident of Workplace Violence the City Manager shall appoint a suitable alternate for that incident.